OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 The reason is that moving it like this means like *"I've never synced this folder before, do a full sync the next time"*.

-Next time you run offlineimap, it will match UIDs of all Local and Remote mails and will downloadthe ones which are not yet existing in the local repository.
+Next time you run offlineimap, it will match UIDs of all Local and Remote mails and will download the ones which are not yet existing in the local repository.

 Some IMAP servers are broken and do not support UIDs properly.
 If you continue to get this error for all your folders even after performing the above